jcheminform/cito-editorial/editorial.i.md

 with the *]* character.
 By using this specific syntax, we introduce a level of machine readability that this annotation can be extracted with text mining approaches and used by downstream citation projects.

+These bibnotes can be used to overwrite the default *cito:cites*.
+We currently encourage authors interested in participating in this pilot to use the following CiTO types: *cito:citesAsDataSource* when you use data in your paper from the cited source, *cito:usesMethodIn* when you use a method from the cites source, *cito:citesAsAuthority* for articles that you cite as authorative works in the field, *cito:discusses* when you discusse the content of the cited article, and *cito:extends* when your article describes a new realease of software or database described in the cited article.
+However, you are free to use any of the other CiTO types, including *cito:agreesWith* and *cito:disagreesWith*.

+We also plan to adopt this approach for comments (*cito:repliesTo*) and corrigenda (*cito:cito:updates*).
+These annotation will be handled at an editorial level.

 ## References